ayonli/jsext/README.md

 In Node.js and Bun, the `script` can be either a CommonJS module or an ES module, and is relative to the current working directory if not absolute.

-In browser and Deno, the `script` can only be an ES module, and is relative to the current URL (or working directory for Deno) if not absolute.
+In browsers and Deno, the `script` can only be an ES module, and is relative to the current URL (or working directory for Deno) if not absolute.

 In Bun and Deno, the `script` can also be a TypeScript file.